awsdocs/aws-codecommit-user-guide/doc_source/how-to-update-pull-request.md

 To use AWS CLI commands with CodeCommit, install the AWS CLI\.
 For more information, see [Command Line Reference](cmd-ref.md)\.

+You might also be interested in the following commands:
++ [update\-pull\-request\-approval\-state](how-to-review-pull-request.md#update-pull-request-approval-state), to approve or revoke approval on a pull request\.
++ [create\-pull\-request\-approval\-rule](how-to-create-pull-request-approval-rule.md#how-to-create-pull-request-approval-rule-cli), to create an approval rule for a pull request\.
++ [delete\-pull\-request\-approval\-rule](how-to-edit-delete-pull-request-approval-rule.md#delete-pull-request-approval-rule), to delete an approval rule for a pull request\.

 **To use the AWS CLI to update pull requests in a CodeCommit repository**

 1. To update the title of a pull request in a repository, run the update\-pull\-request\-title command, specifying: